 Thank you.

-Nice to be talking with you.
+It's nice to be talking with you.

 As I told your screener, I respectfully disagree with your argument regarding oil taxes and prices.

-I don't know if you can cite any statistical information or any information for that matter, that prices for oil for gas would go down if the taxes weren't there.
+I don't know if you can cite any statistical information or any information for that matter that prices for oil, for gas, would go down if the taxes weren't there.

 Senator Kennedy wants the oil company to give even more of their profits back to the people.

-See, this isn't when the oil company gets the this is what's wrong.
+See, when the oil company gets it.

 This is what's wrong, Dan.